dlworudgg/googl_maps_app_review_analysis/README.md

 The main objective of this project is to analyze the reviews of the Google Maps app and identify common negative comments.
 These insights can be used to understand user pain points and inform product enhancements.

-## Overview

-This repository contains a Jupyter notebook that conducts an analysis of Google Maps app reviews.
-The reviews are processed and then analyzed using a GPT model from Open AI API and K-means clustering.

 ## Steps